VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 Or [Catala](https://catala-lang.org) which is more-or-less used the other way around: to translate legal documents into an intermediate semi-human readable format for verification of the ideals behind the law that can then spit out code in typical for working with data as outlined by the laws.
 The obvious use case being for taxation.

 I think there's still a lot of room for advancement here.
-For example, imagine if we we could have a sort of "craft an emotion" dialogue that can help people write Rhapsodic?
+For example, imagine if we could have a sort of "craft an emotion" dialogue that can help people write Rhapsodic?

 But, I do want to wrap back around to that programming idea briefly.
 There are some programming languages that are pretty radically different in the way we input and output information, so while they may not be "writing systems" in the traditional sense, I think they're worth a look in this list.